Frank Borzage | Biography

 Biography

-I have read in old interviews that Borzage, like Lubitsch, acted out all the roles
+I have read in old interviews that Frank Borzage, like Lubitsch, acted out all the roles

 for the performers - then told the actors to do it that way.